Daryl3260/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git push test
-change from a new branch dev and simple.
+change from a new branch dev hard and slow. change from feature1 again